They moved into the first corridor between two rows of warped containers, and the dungeon started talking to them immediately.

 The raid was not over.

-Passing it had not made him ready.
+Passing the exam had not made him ready.